 We will collect peripheral blood by venipuncture using standard phlebotomy techniques and blood collection supplies by appropriately trained and experienced staff.
 The amount of blood collected will not exceed 65 mL for any participant.
+This will be a one time blood draw.

-The type of tubes into which the blood is collected is provided in Table 2 and are described in more detail below:
+The type of tubes into which the blood is collected is provided in Table 2 and is described in more detail below:

 - Up to two 10 mL red-top tubes, with no additives and no separator gel, may be collected depending on the scenarios described above.
 After clotting, and with the availability of power, research personnel will separate the serum and clots by centrifugation.
-These specimens will be packaged for cold shipment to the CPL, or they can be frozen if dry ice or freezers are available locally for short term storage. - Up to two 10-mL lavender-top tubes containing K2EDTA to prevent clotting may be collected.
-With the availability of power for centrifugation our research personnel will separate the plasma from the packed cells and package them for immediate shipment to the CPL.
-If the specimens cannot be centrifuged, they can either be shipped unspun to the CPL, or they can be held locally at ambient temperature for short periods, or they can be cryopreserved and frozen if resources are available. - One 6 mL yellow-top tube containing Acid/Citrate/Dextrose Solution B may be collected for preservation of white blood cells.
+These specimens will be packaged for cold shipment to the UTMB CET IHSFC-AF or frozen.
+As aforementioned, the mobile clinic is equipped with both refrigeration and freezer equipment for short term storage. - Up to two 10-mL lavender-top tubes containing K2EDTA to prevent clotting may be collected.
+With the availability of power for centrifugation our research personnel will separate the plasma from the packed cells and package them for immediate shipment to the UTMB CET IHSFC-AF.
+If the specimens cannot be centrifuged, they can either be shipped unspun to the UTMB lab.
+They can be held locally at ambient temperature for short periods, or they can be cryopreserved and frozen if resources are available. - One 6 mL yellow-top tube containing Acid/Citrate/Dextrose Solution B may be collected for preservation of white blood cells.
 Leukocyte viability is maintained at ambient temperature for up to 2 or 3 days, but for optimum recovery and DNA extraction, these specimens should be processed as soon as possible.
-Hence, they are very dependent on the availability of overnight specimen transport capability so that they can be processed as soon as practical in the CPL.
+Hence, they are very dependent on the availability of overnight specimen transport capability so that they can be processed as soon as practical in the UTMB CET IHSFC-AF.
 With the availability of freezers or dry ice, research personnel in the field may be able to cryopreserve the whole blood specimen to preserve leukocytes for future DNA/RNA extraction. - One 6-mL Royal Blue tube preserved with K2EDTA tube may be collected for trace metal analyses.
-These tubes are certified by the manufacturer to contain less than the quantities (micrograms/L) of the following trace metals:
+These tubes are certified by the manufacturer to contain less than the quantities (micrograms/L) of the following trace metals: - Arsenic 0.2 Cop - Copper 5.0 - Manganese 1.5

-Arsenic 0.2

-Copper 5.0

-Manganese 1.5

-Cadmium 0.1
+- Cadmium 0.1

-• Iron 25.0
+- Iron 25.0

-Mercury 3.0
+- Mercury 3.0

-Calcium 150.0
+- Calcium 150.0

-• Lead 0.3
+- Lead 0.3

-Selenium 0.6
+- Selenium 0.6

-• Chromium 0.5
+- Chromium 0.5

 Magnesium 40.0

-Zinc 40.0
+- 0 Zinc 40.0

+- Page 29 of 70

 These specimens can be held at ambient temperature for several days if necessary.
-Our research personnel will package them for transport to our CPL or temporarily store them locally.
+Our research personnel will package them for transport to our lab or temporarily store them locally.
 If freezers are available, the tubes will be carefully frozen in the original unopened collection tube (to protect trace metal integrity) at -20°C for future transport or measurement of metals.
 Either PAXgene DNA or RNA tubes can be collected, or both.
 Since the diluent in these tubes immediately stabilizes the nucleotides, they can be held at ambient temperature for prolonged intervals (years) before they have to be extracted and analyzed.
-We will ship these blood specimens to the CPL for processing and long-term storage as transport is available.
+We will ship these blood specimens to the labs for processing and long-term storage as transport is available.